WeblateOrg/weblate/docs/formats.rst

    Weblate supports the i18next JSON v3 format.
 The v2 and v1 variants are mostly compatible, with exception of how plurals are handled.

+   The v4 variant uses different approach for storing plurals and is currently not supported.

 Example file:

 .. literalinclude:: ../weblate/trans/tests/data/en.i18next.json